 • do not own any significant assets, for example, savings or expensive antiques.
 Basic household goods, such as your fridge or washing machine, are not significant assets

-However, if your income is protected but you decide to apply for an instalment order at court then you lose this protection.
+Note: If you decide to apply for an instalment order when you attend court, then you will lose this protection.

 Your debt is too old

-You may not have to pay an old debt if for six years you have not:
+You may not have to pay an old debt if, for a period six years, you have not:

 • made payments on the debt